-Keith Haring designed a brightly colored carousel for Luna Luna featuring three-dimensional versions of his iconic line-drawing characters.
-These characters also appeared on large tarps hung throughout the park.
+Keith Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawing.
+Other characters appeared on large tarps displayed throughout the park.

 Industrially fabricated tarps

-Haring began making art on the streets of New York, painting over advertising panels in subway stations across the city
+As an art student, Haring made art in public spaces in New York, including painting over advertising panels in subway stations across the city

 He executed numerous public murals across New York City and then the world, which touched on social causes and political issues

-Keith Haring was a painter known for his instantly recognizable, pattern-like visual language.
-Uniting the bright colors of Pop Art, the whimsy of cartoons, and the deviousness of graffiti, Haring developed a distinct, iconic style marked by bold, black outlining.
-While studying at the School of Visual Arts in New York, Haring drew inspiration from outside the academy, making friends with legendary artists of the downtown arts scene, including Jean-Michel Basquiat and Andy Warhol.
-In 1980, while still a student, he began to draw on top of blank advertisements in subway stations across the city, creating trademark symbols such as the radiant baby, the dancing Everyman, or the barking dog—symbols that would become ubiquitous throughout the city and synonymous with his name.
+Keith Haring was a painter known for instantly recognizable, pattern-like visual language.
+Uniting the bright colors of Pop Art, the whimsy of cartoons, and the inventiveness of graffiti, Haring developed a distinct style marked by bold outlines.
+While studying at the School of Visual Arts in New York, Haring drew inspiration from outside the academy, making friends with legendary artists of the downtown arts scene, including Jean-Michel Basquiat.
+In 1980, while still a student, he began to draw on top of blank advertisements in subway stations across the city, creating symbols such as a radiant baby, a dancing Everyman, and a barking dog—symbols that became ubiquitous throughout the city and synonymous with his name.

 Haring was a highly political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.

-While the energy around these public works quickly made him a local legend, Haring simultaneously began exhibiting paintings and prints at galleries and museums worldwide.
-In addition to his fascination with existential themes such as birth, death, love, childhood, sex, and war, Haring was a highly political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.
-Haring created numerous murals throughout New York City in the 1980s, including the famous Crack is Wack (1986) mural in East Harlem, which initially led to his arrest before being designated a landmark by the city.
+The energy around these public works made him a local legend, and Haring began exhibiting paintings and other mediums at galleries and museums worldwide.
+In addition to his fascination with existential themes such as birth, death, love, childhood, sex, and war, Haring was a political artist, engaging with previously taboo subjects like drug abuse, AIDS, gay male sexuality, and nuclear apocalypse.
+Haring created several murals throughout New York City in the 1980s, including the famous Crack is Wack (1986) mural in East Harlem, which initially led to his arrest before being designated a landmark by the city.

-For Luna Luna, Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawings—for the audience to ride.
-These characters also appeared on industrially fabricated tarps displayed throughout the park.
+For Luna Luna, Haring envisioned a brightly colored carousel featuring seats in bubble-gum pink, lime green, and tangerine orange—three-dimensional versions of the characters from his iconic line drawing.
+Other characters appeared on large tarps displayed throughout the park.
 A self-portrait of Haring holding a paintbrush adorns two panels at the center of the carousel.